-One result of the One Page Strategy is a great number of assumptions regarding environment, community, members and users but also organizational and individual capabilities.
+One result of the One Page Strategy is a great number of assumptions regarding environment, market, customers and clients but also organizational and individual capabilities.
 Management based on assumptions allows swifter response and better adjustment which is more in line with the lean startup thinking than traditional, inert approach.
-This is thus also appliable for social initiatives development.
+This is thus also applicable for social enterprise development.

 The following form can be used to describe and document the assumptions that are presumed during the elaboration of the strategy.
-The assumptions are built around the initiative's environment, its capabilities and resources and persons responsible for particular actions.
+The assumptions are built around the enterprise's environment, its capabilities and resources and persons responsible for particular actions.